International TEFL Academy Nicaragua Class Accreditation

 External Review & Assessment

 All certifications awarded accreditation by TQUK to International TEFL Academy are externally monitored and reviewed by highly qualified experts.
-In addition, all training centers, like ours in Leon, Nicaragua, are visited by an External Verifier, an expert in the field, who assesses the quality procedures and administration prior to awarding accreditation.
-This ensures that International TEFL Academy Nicaragua’s TEFL courses and curriculum are thoroughly and personally vetted by independent experts.
+In addition, all training centers, like ours at the beach in Las Penitas/Poneloya Leon, Nicaragua, are visited by an External Verifier, an expert in the field, who assesses the quality procedures and administration prior to awarding accreditation.
+This ensures that International TEFL Academy Nicaragua TEFL courses and curriculum are thoroughly and personally vetted by independent experts.

 To check TQUK’s status as an Awarding Organization please use the following link here.